immcantation/shazam/docs/topics/findThreshold.md

 Applies only when `method="gmm"`.

 subsample
-:   number of distances to subsample for speeding up bandwidth inference.
+:   maximum number of distances to subsample to before threshold detection.
-If `NULL` no subsampling is performed.
-As bandwith inferrence is computationally expensive, subsampling is recommended for large data sets.
-Applies only when `method="density"`.

 model
 :   allows the user to choose among four possible combinations of fitting curves: